LetsEatLabs/Thyme/README.md

   -c string
         Pass a custom prompt to the GPT request.
 Cannot be used with -p.
   -chat
         Start a chat session with the GPT model.
-Must be used with -oa -file string
+Must be used with -oa.
+Can be used with -file to chat about a file.
+  -file string
         Pass file to the prompt.
 Cannot be used with -a.
   -ksum string